ritiksharma4/ritiksharma4/README.md

 - 🏫 I currently work as a Technology Consultant at PwC Canada.
 My competency is Salesforce.

-- :mortar_board: I'm a Honours Bachelor of Science (HBsc) graduate from UofT with a major in Applied Statistics and a dual minor in Computer Science and GIS
+- :mortar_board: I'm an Honours Bachelor of Science (HBsc) graduate from UofT with a major in Applied Statistics and a dual minor in Computer Science and GIS

 - 👀 I'm interested in Data Science & Analysis, Machine Learning, and Statistical Modelling